siddsuresh97/intermediate-layer-activations/README.md

 # intermediate-layer-activations

 This repository helps you get activations from intermediate layers of a neural network on videos.
+First step for doing an STA or STC.

 Run the following commands: